 Examine the bottom of the cactus to see if there are mealy bugs.
 Also, check to see if it is root-bound and, if so, gently break up some of the roots.
 This will permit them to spread and grow in the new pot.

 Step 5: Place Cactus in New Pot

 Carefully set the cactus in the new pot.
-If the cactus's bottom is not level with the pot's rim, remove it and add a little more soil.
+If the cactus's bottom is not level with the pot's rim, remove it and add more soil.
 Keep doing this until the cactus is level with the rim.

 Step 6: Fill in Soil Around Cactus

 Make sure to fill in the soil all around the cactus.
 Use the bamboo skewer or a long, slender stick to check around the sides of the pot.
 Shake or jiggle the pot to fill the soil in areas with a pocket.
 A gentle tap on the counter or surface will also help the soil settle in the voids between the roots.

 Step 7: Wait a Day Before Watering